 2.3.2 Collecting Data ( from residents and passers)

 In the first iteration of the “Park-Kafi” (more detailed description in the prototype chapter), we used the Idea-Card 1 (fig 777) to document the participants' ideas for action on the street.
-We gave these cards a physical form to afford some value to the ideas that the participants exchanged for the coffee.
+We gave these ideas a physical form to afford some value to the effort that the participants exchanged for the coffee.
 The card asked specifically for the description of an imagined “Re-utilisation” for an existing parking space, be it by writing or sketching.
 They worked great for documenting the ideas, but seemed to intimidate some people, as writing and sketching about ideas did not feel as easy for them.
 After assessing the content and systematic of these idea cards, we had several learnings for the next iteration.
 Along with the aforementioned fixation on sole ideas being decremental in initialising a time-independent discussion, the fixation of the ideas on the parking space itself seemed restricting, as the discussions usually began to include the whole street.

 For the second iteration of the “Park-Kafi”, We kept the concept of our Idea-card, but widened the scope to include more surroundings.
 Furthermore, we wanted to expand the discussion taking place by giving people the ability to react to other people's ideas, and maybe initiate thinking with Questions (see fig 777).
 In hindsight, the questions asked were too suggestive, and would have profited from inviting more nuanced opinions.

+Austausch über Iden. (time-independent, reactions etc.)

 2.3.3 Learning from existing Projects